hannah-melzer/ESN_MA_Thesis/README.md

 ## Notes

-You can view my notes from meetings and discussions with my supervisors here: [View Notes](docs/notes.md)
+You can view my notes from meetings and discussions with my supervisors here:

+First Meeting with James and Markus March 13th [View Notes](docs/13032025.md)

 Notes & Comments from the OD presentation May 22nd [Notes OD seminar](docs/OD_meeting_notes.pdf)